THE BEST CYCLING SUNGLASSES

 If you don’t want to carry an extra lens on a cloudy day that may turn sunny or vice versa, photochromatic lenses are also a good choice.

-Once the Alliant lens darkens, the colors look authentic but there is no added contrast or “pop” that highlight darker road sections or mute bright ones like you get with some of the colored lenses.
+Once the Alliant lens darkens, the colors look authentic but there is no added contrast or “pop” that highlights darker road sections or mute bright ones like you get with some of the colored lenses.

 With the nose piece sitting low in the lens, there’s ample coverage above the centerline of your eyes and not enough below it.
 The bottom of the Alliant’s lens and the venting slots on the outside bottoms are in your line of vision whenever you look down.